How To Monitor Your GPU Temperature

 Open Hardware Monitor

-This tool is another old-school-looking piece of software but is just as reliable as the first one.
+This tool is another vintage-looking piece of software but is just as dependable as the first one.
 Like HWMonitor, it can also keep your RAM in check but, most importantly, in today’s context, it allows you to adjust the fan speed manually.

-This is quite useful as the fan speed isn’t always automatically adjusted when the card is placed under more strain.
-At the cost of extra electricity, you can crank up those RPMs and enjoy a smooth gaming experience.
+This is rather beneficial as the fan speed isn’t always automatically adjusted when the card is placed under more strain.
+At the cost of extra electricity, you can crank up those RPMs and enjoy a seamless gaming experience.

 SpeedFan